lemacdonald/equivariant-convolutions/README.md

  - From [this link](https://www.kaggle.com/datasets/lachlanemacdonald/homnist), download the homNIST.mat file.
 It contains the homNIST test set.

 The experiment consists of training a model on (padded) MNIST, and then testing on either affNIST or homNIST.
 To run the former, in experiment.py simply set group = 'affine'; for the latter set group = 'homography'.

+Running the experiment_e2.py file requires the e2cnn library, which can be installed using the following command: pip install e2cnn